open-telemetry/opentelemetry-specification/specification/glossary.md

 This refers to the `name` and (optional) `version` arguments specified when creating a new `Tracer` or `Meter` (see [Obtaining a Tracer](trace/api.md#tracerprovider)/[Obtaining a Meter](metrics/api.md#meterprovider)).
 The name/version pair identifies the [Instrumentation Library](#instrumentation-library).

+### OpenTelemetry Distro

+This refers to any pre-configured OpenTelemetry compliant client or library, commonly associated with a specific working group, such as a telemetry vendor.
+OpenTelemetry Distros exist in order to encapsulate setup and configuration, and they may include a specific set of instrumentation libraries, plugins, samplers and other additional components.

 ## Logs